|

 • Select the main ideas that will be focus of your presentation, i.e., the relevant points that are most likely to interest the audience.

-• Prepare the necessary slides (you can use applications such as Powerpoint, Prezi, Genially or similar): choose a format and font size that can be easily read by the audience, and add audiovisual content -not excessive- that will make the presentation more interesting.
+• Design compelling slides to illustrate the content of the presentation.
+You can use applications such as Powerpoint, PreziGenially or similar.
+Choose a clear format and font size that can be easily read by the audience, use headlines that state the main point of the slide, keep the slides simple using bullet points and short sentences, and add audiovisual content -not excessive- that will make the presentation more appealing.

 • Write some supporting notes with basic ideas and/or an outline to remember during the oral presentation.